github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-go.rst

 .. code-block:: go

     func TaintFlow(u *url.URL) {
-        host := u.Hostname() // There is taint flow from u to s.
+        host := u.Hostname() // There is taint flow from u to host.
         ...
     }